Hyper-distance Oracles in Hypergraphs: Conclusions and future work

 \section{Conclusions and future work}

-We have presented \algo, an oracle for point-to-point distance queries in hypergraphs.
-Our definition of distance comes with a parameter $s$ to tune the required level of overlap for two hyperedges to be considered adjacent.
-Higher values of $s$ focus the distance computation on stronger relations between the entities.
+This paper introduces \algo, an oracle for point-to-point distance queries in hypergraphs.
+Our definition of distance includes a parameter $s$ to tune the required level of overlap for two hyperedges to be considered adjacent.
+Higher values of $s$ emphasize stronger relations between the entities.
 This strength comes with additional challenges, which require targeted solutions beyond the application of general-purpose graph-based algorithms.

 We first presented an oracle based on $(i)$ creating an augmented line graph of the hypergraph, and $(ii)$ building on top of it any state-of-the-art distance oracle for standard graphs.
 We discussed several important limitations of this approach, and thus proposed a method based on landmarks to produce an accurate oracle with a predefined size directly on the hypergraph.
 As a side---yet important---contribution, we devised an efficient algorithm for computing the $s$-connected components of a hypergraph.
-The experimental comparison with state-of-the-art exact solutions showed that our framework \textbf{(i)} can answer queries as efficiently, even if they trade space for time; and \textbf{(ii)} can be constructed as efficiently, even though it requires finding all the s-connected components of the hypergraph.
+The experimental comparison with state-of-the-art exact solutions showed that our framework \textbf{(i)} can answer queries as efficiently, even if they trade space for time; and \textbf{(ii)} can be constructed as efficiently, even though it requires finding all the $s$-connected components of the hypergraph.

 \emph{To the best of our knowledge, this is the first work to propose point-to-point distance query oracles in hypergraphs, as well as to propose an algorithm for computing $s$-connected components in hypergraphs.}